RachelSeah/-Somwrita--Final-Project-Team-6-/README.md

 ### Parallax Effect and Contributions (sketch.js)

-- **Mouse-driven layer parallax**: each SVG layer shifts slightly as the mouse moves, with background layers moving less and foreground layers moving more — creating a depth illusion across the flat painting.
+- **Mouse-driven layer parallax**: each SVG layer shifts slightly as the mouse moves, with background layers moving less and foreground layers moving more, creating a depth illusion across the flat painting.
 Implemented by lerping _parallaxX and _parallaxY toward the mapped mouse position each frame and adding a depth-scaled offset to each layer's CSS transform:
+- **Note**: The parallax effect was not covered in class.
+I researched and learned this technique from online resources and implemented it myself into the project.
+It was inspired by how real parallax websites create a sense of depth by moving background and foreground elements at different speeds relative to mouse position.
 - **Audio initialisation hooks**: added preloadSounds() call in preload() and setupSounds() call in setup() so the audio system initialises correctly in the p5.js lifecycle
 - **Sound update loop**: added updateSound() call inside draw() so crossfading, pan, and FFT bass pulse all update every frame in sync with the rest of the scene